 - Bachelor's degree or its equivalent in study areas such as Informatics, Physical, Life or Health sciences;

 - English language proficiency – the level not lower than B2 (following the Common European Framework of Reference for Languages (CEFR), or TOEFL score 75/IELTS score 6.

 - CV prepared according to Europass.

-Candidate should prepare scientific essay (in English, max 7000 characters (no spaces)) in one of announced topics.
-Topics, instructions and assessment criteria for the essay.
+Candidate should prepare scientific essay in one of the announced topics.
+Topics and instructions for the essay are here.

 Students can participate in ERASMUS+ mobility programme or use VU’s Bilateral cooperation agreements which gives an opportunity to study at VU’s Partner Universities or do internship abroad.

 Systems Biology programme’s graduates can find a job position in both public (universities, health care institutions, research institutes) and private (biotechnology and pharmaceutical companies) sectors.
 The specialists can also be attractive in valleys where science, studies and business are integrated.
 Students may continue their career in PhD studies as well.